haoduohua/transfer/README.md

-# transfer_tmp_report
+# transfer
-transfer tmp to report or transfer  report to tmp
+* transfer tmp to report
+* transfer  report to tmp